Year 2 Parent

 Children in care.
-This includes a 'looked after child' or a child who was previously looked after and became subject to an adoption, child arrangements or guardianship order.
+This includes a 'looked after child' or a child who was previously looked after and became subject to an adoption, child arrangements or special guardianship order.
 Children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.

 Children with exceptional medical or social reasons for requiring the school*.

 Children of compulsory school age whose home address is in the designated area served by the school (catchment area) and who have brothers or sisters attending the school**.
-Attendance of a sibling at either Alwyn Infant or Courthouse Junior school qualifies as a sibling as the schools are linked.
+Attendance of a sibling at either Alwyn Infant School or Courthouse Junior school qualifies as a sibling as the schools are linked.

 Children of compulsory school age whose home address is in the designated area served by the school (catchment area).**

 Children of compulsory school age who have brothers or sisters attending the school.
-Attendance of a sibling at either Alwyn Infant or Courthouse Junior school qualifies as a sibling as the schools are linked.
+Attendance of a sibling at either Alwyn Infant School or Courthouse Junior school qualifies as a sibling as the schools are linked.